-After completing the lectures, and perhaps after some practice periods, participants may decide to become a formal student or a member of Pathway Zen.
-This is usually a path taken by those who feel they wish to incorporate Zen practice into their daily life.
-It requires a committed practice as well as the participation in retreats.
+After completing the lectures, and perhaps after some practice periods, it is possible to become a formal student or member of Pathway Zen.
+This is usually taken up by those who aim to incorporate Zen as a practice path into their life.

 What is Zen?